Dream house, Mythic village.*

 The point is that with the occasional adaptation, nothing should get in the way of your having a wonderful time: this is your house and village to live in and enjoy.

-YOUR DAYS: This is the life-- becoming a temporary citizen in one of the most beautiful villages in France, in one of the most gorgeous regions of the world, in a comfortable house, among friendly French (and some lovely ex-patriate) neighbors, bakers, artists, restaurateurs, and shopkeepers, and with adventures each day from your doorstep.
+YOUR DAYS: This is the life-- becoming a temporary citizen in one of the most beautiful villages in France, in one of the most gorgeous regions of the world, in a comfortable house, among friendly French (and some lovely ex-patriate) neighbors, artists, restaurateurs, and shopkeepers, and with adventures each day from your doorstep.

 A word about families and family reunions: